 To apply, students must:

-Meet with Bill Churma, BIOE Associate Director of Academic & Student Affairs, in advance of starting/submitting an application.
+Meet with Melanie Prange, BIOE Director of Academic & Student Affairs, in advance of starting/submitting an application.

 Submit the following via the BIOE B.S./M.S. online application: